TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          This has the advantage that any clicks on the file can be registered in statistics.

-         The disadvantage is, that users cant right-click and select "Save Target As" in the browser.
+         The disadvantage is, that users cannot right-click and select "Save Target As" in the browser.

          **Extra properties:**